 Possible penalties for driving while relevant drug is present in blood or saliva include:

 - significant fines,

 - community based orders (such as probation or community service)

 - licence disqualification of one to nine months, and

 - imprisonment of up to three months.

 The more serious charge of driving under the influence of drugs attracts much more significant penalties and lengthier periods of licence disqualification and/or imprisonment.
-For first-time offenders, the maximum imprisonment term of imprisonment is nine months.
+For first-time offenders, the maximum imprisonment term of imprisonment is 9 months.

 Those charged with failing to provide a sample of saliva may also face the same penalties as someone who was charged with driving under the influence of drugs, which is the more serious charge.
-Potential penalties include significant fines and a maximum term of imprisonment of up to six months.
+Potential penalties include significant fines and a maximum term of imprisonment of up to 6 months.